stoolball-england/stoolball-org-uk/Documentation/Caching.md

 The cached data sources each use a Polly cache policy which is also defined in `DependencyInjectionComposer.cs`, and this defines the length of time the cache lasts for, and whether it uses absolute or sliding expiration.

-A similar pattern is used for `CacheClearing*Repository.cs` classes for matches and tournaments to make the cache aware of updates which require the cache to be cleared for some or all users.
-Team listings handle this differently by requiring an `ICacheOverride` in the controller and calling a method on that to override the cache.
+A similar pattern is used for `CacheClearingMatchRepository.cs` classes for matches to make the cache aware of updates which require the cache to be cleared for some or all users.
+Tournaments handle this differently by requiring an `ICacheClearer<Tournament>` in the controller and calling a method on that to clear the cache.
+Team listings handle this differently again by requiring an `ICacheOverride` in the controller and calling a method on that to override the cache.

 ## Further caching with Examine